cecileung1208/D3-Challenge-Data-Journalism/README.md

 #### 1. More Data, More Dynamics

-This scatterplot includes more demographics and risk factors.
+This scatter plot includes more demographics and risk factors.
 3 additional labels are placed on both the x-axis and y-axis.
 The user can decide whcih events to display by clicking on the various.
 Animate the transitions for your circles' locations as well as the range of your axes.

 #### 2. Incorporate d3-tip